Ariel

 the United States Patent and Trademark Office (USPTO) in all matters

 related to patents.
-For more than 10 years he has worked with patents
+Over the past several years he has worked with patents

 In